Kuadrant/authorino/docs/user-guides/oidc-rbac.md

 The `AuthConfig` deployed in the previous step is suitable for validating access tokens requested inside the cluster.
 This is because Keycloak's `iss` claim added to the JWTs matches always the host used to request the token and Authorino will later try to match this host to the host that provides the OpenID Connect configuration.

-Obtain an access token from within the cluster for the user John, who is asigned to the 'member' role:
+Obtain an access token from within the cluster for the user John, who is assigned to the 'member' role:

 ```sh
 ACCESS_TOKEN=$(kubectl run token --attach --rm --restart=Never -q --image=curlimages/curl -- http://keycloak.keycloak.svc.cluster.local:8080/auth/realms/kuadrant/protocol/openid-connect/token -s -d 'grant_type=password' -d 'client_id=demo' -d 'username=john' -d 'password=p' | jq -r .access_token)